janfer95/ms-stretch/README.md

 works too.
 Note in both cases that an underscore is needed, not a dash.

-To just plot the stretching data in the typical MSNoise fashion with all the defaults simply type: ``msnoise p stretch plot dvv -f 1``.
+To just plot the stretching data in the typical MSNoise fashion with all the defaults simply type: ``msnoise p stretch plot dvv``.
+This command can also plot (multiple) pairs and I tried to keep it as close to the original ``msnoise plot dvv`` command as possible.
-In contrast to the ``msnoise plot dvv`` command the explicit declaration of the filter is highly recommended.
-Reason for this is that the plugin command also supports plotting of multiple filters and different lag time windows (LTW) within the same filter.

 ### Plotting multiple filters